moabdelaty/moabdelaty/README.md

 - 👀 I’m interested in developing Autodesk products plugins, especially Revit, AutoCAD, and Civil 3D
 - 🌱 I’m currently learning c#, and Revit API
 - 💞️ I’m looking to collaborate on plugin development for BIM and civil engineering applications
-- 📫 How to reach me
+- 📫 How to reach me on https://www.linkedin.com/in/mo-abdel-aty/
-- 😄 Pronouns: ...
 - 📚 Facts about me: I studied civil engineering at Ain Shams University, spent a semester in the U.S. on a scholarship, and have experience in 3D modeling and autonomous vehicle mapping projects! hh
 <!---